Refuge and Renewal: Migration and British Art

-This major touring exhibition is a timely exploration of the impact of artist refugees on art in Britain, taking a perspective across the last 150 years.
+This major touring exhibition is a timely exploration of the impact of migrant artists on art in Britain, taking a perspective across the last 150 years.

-The migration of creative individuals and groups has always been a source of innovation and cultural cross-fertilisation.
-This exhibition explores the influence of émigrés who came from eastern and central Europe during the 1930s and 1940s.
-Curated by Dr Peter Wakelin, the exhibition examines how they were perceived by their peers in Britain and the extent to which their influence excited or inspired new art including artists such as Joan Eardley, Josef Herman, Ben Nicholson and Kurt Schwitters.
+The migration of creative individuals and groups has always been a source of innovation and cultural cross-fertilisation..
+This exhibition looks back to the crucial influence of émigrés who came from eastern and central Europe during the 1930s and 1940s.
+It explores how they were perceived by their peers in Britain and the extent to which their influence excited or inspired new art including artists such as Joan Eardley, Josef Herman, Ben Nicholson and Kurt Schwitters.
 It also explores the temporary exile of refugees from the Franco-Prussian War, the First World War and forward to the present, when the reception of refugees from war-torn Iran, Iraq and Afhanistan and their contributions to British life remain contentious.

 Many of the artists present extraordinary and deeply moving stories of escape from dispossession, persecution, torture, intellectual oppression and war.
 The welcome for foreign artists has not always been positive and has included critical hostility, financial difficulties, personal tragedy and even internment, yet they have often exerted a remarkably direct influence on British contemporaries.